Using formula metrics in Experiment Results

 Create a formula metric

-To add a formula metric to your Experiment Results chart, follow the below steps:
+To add a formula metric to your Experiment Results chart, follow these steps:

 1. In the Primary Metric module, click + Add Metric and choose a formula from the Formula drop down options.